jgnagy/skull_island/README.md

 #### Importing with Projects

-Skull Island 1.2.1 introduces the ability to use a special top-level key in the configuration called `project` that uses meta-data to track which resources belong to a project.
+Skull Island 1.2.1 introduced the ability to use a special top-level key in the configuration called `project` that uses meta-data to track which resources belong to a project.
 This meta-data can safely be added at another time as this tool will "adopt" otherwise matching resources into a project.

 To use this functionality, either add the `project` key to your configuration file (usually directly below the `version` key) with some value that will be unique on your gateway, or use `--project foo` (where `foo` is the name of your project) as a CLI flag.